enen92/program.plexus/README.md

 ####Can I stream normal torrents with this plugin?
 The Acestream-Engine provided by acestream.org can stream normal .torrent files.
 Since this addon is nothing more than the implementation of its public API...it can play them in XBMC as well.
 However in our opinion there are better alternatives to do this.
-Check XBMCtorrent or Pulsar.
+Check [XBMCTorrent](http://forum.xbmc.org/showthread.php?tid=174736) or [Pulsar](http://forum.xbmc.org/showthread.php?tid=200957).

 Authors
 ----------